tamunoWoks/parch_and_posey/sql.md

 ORDER BY 1 DESC;
 ```
 **Note:** If we look further at the monthly data, we see that for 2013 and 2017 there is only one month of sales for each of these years (12 for 2013 and 1 for 2017).
 Therefore, neither of these are evenly represented.
 - Which month did Parch & Posey have the greatest sales in terms of total dollars?
+Are all months evenly represented by the dataset?
 ```sql
 SELECT DATE_PART('month', occurred_at) ord_mth,
        SUM(total_amt_usd) total_amt